-Open radical prostatectomy (called retropubic radical prostatectomy).
+Open radical prostatectomy (called retropubic radical prostatectomy)

 This may be the operation recommended to some patients by some surgeons in Scotland.
 It differs from the above as there is only one quite large incision (cut) in the lower part of the tummy, usually from the tummy button to the pubic bone.
 This will often be about 7-10cms (about 4 inches) long.
 However the greater distance between your tummy and pubic bone then the longer the cut is likely to be.
 The prostate will be taken out through this larger incision.
-Although this was the operation of choice for many years, it is not as common now with most urologists favouring the 2 procedures mentioned above.
+Although this was the operation of choice for many years, it is not as common now with most urologists favouring the two procedures mentioned above.

-Radical perineal prostatectomy.
+Radical perineal prostatectomy

 This means that an incision (cut) is made in the area between the scrotum and the back passage and the prostate is taken out through this cut.
 Although this approach is very rarely recommended in Scotland, it may be the operation of choice for certain men.

 The surgeon may have already discussed removing lymph nodes if the cancer is intermediate or high-risk.
 Lymph node dissection (if necessary) will be done at the same time as the prostatectomy.

 Am I likely to have a catheter?